velakuruday/Event-Driven-Stock-Data-Indexer/README.md

 >`docker build -t eventapi .`

-Next run the application and dependencies using the command:
+Next, run the application and dependencies using the command:

 >`docker compose up -d`
 >